-I am Lenn Wood, and I’m asking you to support me by voting for me to be your Sheriff of Coweta County in our upcoming special election on June 18, 2019.
+I am Lenn Wood, and I’m asking you to support me by voting for me to be your Sheriff of Coweta County in our primary election on May 19, 2020.

 I am a life-long resident of Coweta County and I graduated from Newnan High School in 1977.
 After high school, I spent a short period in Jacksonville, Florida but returned months later to visit my high school teachers who made an impact on my life.
 That day, a close friend and police officer with the Newnan Police Department, Willie Pritchett, encouraged me to consider law enforcement as a career and specifically apply with the Newnan Police Department.
 Shortly after the interview process, I began my journey in law enforcement and was hired by Newnan Police Department.

 My first assignment was a patrolman.
 My duties were like any other patrolman so many decades ago but I felt that this was different.
 I was serving and protecting the community who helped raise me.
 I believed that I was paying it forward to so many people who shaped me into the law enforcement professional that I am today.
 Sometime later, I was promoted to desk sergeant with the police department.

 Soon after that, I received another promotion as a detective sergeant.
 As a detective sergeant, I was tasked to investigate and clear complex criminal cases that occurred within the city of Newnan.
 Although every case wasn’t high profile, I treated every assignment as though it was the only case that I was investigating at the time.
 This position really seasoned me as a police officer because I was able to see nearly every kind of criminal activity and it was my job to catch criminals who most times were ahead of the game.